kohner/espzleep/README.md

 We assume you are starting from scratch; only in posession of items mentioned in the BoM.

 #### 1. Preparation
-If your sensor comes with seperate header pins it is recommended to solder them onto the chip first (the ESP usually ships with presoldered header pins).
+If your sensor comes with seperate header pins I recommended you to solder them onto the chip first (the ESP8266 usually ships with pre-soldered header pins).
 If you are just getting started with soldering you can find guidance on this task here: https://www.instructables.com/Solder-Arduino-Header-Pins-Easily/

 #### 2. Assembly and Wiring
 - Stick the sensor and the ESP onto the breadboard similar to how it is shown in the first image